UCSD-ECEMAE-148/winter-2025-final-project-team-10/README.md

 * Rudimentary Waypoint follower “Homegrown”
   - NAV2 did not work as expected
     - Many hours were spent troubleshooting dependencies and issues with getting it to run with Foxy.
-    - Once we did get it to work with Galactic, even when all sensors where up, Nav2 would complain about frames and base link.
+    - Once we did get it to work with Galactic, even when all sensors were up, Nav2 would complain about frames and base links.
 Needed time to deep div
-  - As a result we pivoted to this.
+  - As a result, we pivoted to this.
-    - Validated in Simulation (using mock gps goals), but ROS2 is being pedantic about QoS.
+    - Validated in Simulation (using mock GPS goals), but ROS2 is being pedantic about QoS.
 * The custom model is fine-tuned with the custom dataset and trained on human detection tasks.
 Multiple model versions utilizing pre-trained model weights (YOLOv11, Roboflow 3.0) have their performances compared and the best one is applied using RoboflowOak API.
   - Best model performance: mAP = 81.6%, Precision = 86.1%, Recall = 72.3%.
   - RoboflowOak API interacts with the camera and provides human detection results outside of ROS, which the script then processes and uses to publish movement commands within ROS.
-* Use ["MapViz"](https://swri-robotics.github.io/mapviz/) to visualize the realtime location of the robot, and click on the map to publish coordinate for the robot to follow.
+* Use ["MapViz"](https://swri-robotics.github.io/mapviz/) to visualize the real-time location of the robot, and click on the map to publish coordinates for the robot to follow.
-  - Could use MapViz to publish and read coordinate but the map is not showing
+  - Could use MapViz to publish and read coordinates but the map is not showing

 <hr>